 Bank interventions in the roads sector consisted of three phases of the Road Development Program (RDP1-3) amounting to US$263 million, the Road Sector and Institutional Support Project (RSISP), and the East Africa Trade and Transport Facilitation Project (EATTFP).
-Through the EATTFP, transit time through the Northern Corridor decreased from 15 days to 5 days for the Mombasa to Kampala route, and from 19 days to 8 days for the Mombasa to Kigali route.
-The border-crossing time at Malaba/Busia also declined from 15 hours to 2 hours.
+Through the EATTFP, transit time through the Northern Corridor decreased from 15 days to five days for the Mombasa to Kampala route, and from 19 days to eight days for the Mombasa to Kigali route.
+The border-crossing time at Malaba/Busia also declined from 15 hours to two hours.
 The three phases of the Road Development Program (RDP) contributed to establishing and/or upgrading a network of urban and rural roads and reducing average travel time and vehicle-operating costs.
 The program was informed by Bank analytical work on the transport sector strategy, environmental policy, management and financing.
-The Road Sector and Institutional Support Project contributed to the establishment of the Uganda National Roads Authority in 2008, and the approval of the Road Fund Act by Parliament in June 2008.
+The RSISP contributed to the establishment of the Uganda National Roads Authority in 2008, and the approval of the Road Fund Act by Parliament in June 2008.

 Pillar III: Security, Conflict-resolution and Disaster-management

-The Bank’s support under this pillar consisted of both lending and non-lending products, notably the NUSAF project and support to the Amnesty Commission through the MDRP.
+The Bank’s support under this pillar consisted of both lending and non-lending instruments, notably the Northern Uganda Social Action Fund (NUSAF) project and support to the Amnesty Commission through the Multi-Country Demobilization and Reintegration Program (MDRP).
 The support provided to the Uganda Amnesty Commission through the Bank-managed Multi-country Demobilization and Reintegration Program (MDRP) contributed to the return of ex-combatants to civilian life.
 The Northern Uganda Social Action Fund, a community-driven development project, started in 2003 and is now in its second phase.
-Under its first phase, more than three million people, or 47 percent of the population in northern Uganda, were provided access to improved social services: 67,000 households (336,000 people) have access to safe drinking water; and nearly 4,000 households (19,000 people) gained access to improved sanitation facilities.
+Under its first phase, more than three million people, or 47% of the population in northern Uganda, were provided access to improved social services: 67,000 households (336,000 people) now have access to safe drinking water and nearly 4,000 households (19,000 people) have gained access to improved sanitation facilities.

 Pillar IV: Good Governance